acsoteldo/Pathfinding-Algorithm/README.md

 # Pathfinding Algorithm

-* Implemented 3 different algorithms with breadth-first search, depth-first search and A* search in Python to find the shortest path between two points, source and destination, represented in a graph with the nodes and weight of edges provided.
+This program calculates the shortest path between two points(source and destination) in Python with 3 different algorithms: breadth-first search, depth-first search and A* search.
+Currently the program is represented in a graph with the nodes and weight of edges provided on a randomly generated maze visualized with pygame.
+Various heuristics are used, and if the path is found between the points, it's highlighted in green.
-* Working on programming maze generation algorithms and visual animation of the algorithms to incorporate HTML and CSS and built on UX/UI design.

-Visualise maze creation & pathfinding algorithms with pygame
+[] Add more maze generation algorithms
+[] Incorporate HTML and CSS

+__Tips:__
+* To clear all paths, press ’C’.
+* To generate a new random maze, press ’R’

+### Technology used
+Python for backend
+libraries/modules:
+* pygame

+## Breadth-first search
+### Screenshots
+[update]

+## Depth-first search
+### Screenshots
+[update]

+## A* search
+A* is a search algorithm that is used to find the optimal path between two locations.
+It runs faster than Dijkstra's algorithm, and takes into account two properties to determine the search priority of the nodes.
-## Screenshots
+### Screenshots
 [update]